 Key Features

-Sandwich panel cabins offer a range of features tailored to the UAE’s needs:
+Sandwich panel cabin offers a range of features tailored to the DUBAI’s needs:

 - Thermal Insulation: The core materials minimize heat transfer, reducing cooling energy consumption by up to 60% compared to traditional materials.